Contemporary photograph of the banner hanging over Daniel E. Fultz’s tapestry

 All who visit my house are shown your painting.3

 A banner can be defined as anything regarded or displayed as a symbol of principles.
-Mary Baker Eddy identified this painting as an expression of the principles she held dear and which she wished others to value.
-“The Christian Science Banner” remained a focal point in her homes, both at Pleasant View in Concord, New Hampshire and at Chestnut Hill, Massachusetts.
+Eddy identified this painting as an expression of the principles she held dear and wished others to value.
+“The Christian Science Banner” remained a focal point at her homes in both Concord, New Hampshire, and Chestnut Hill, Massachusetts.